Pelaez Ancestral House: House features

 The house is inspired by a Beaux Art architectural design due to its very well defined decorative articulation in its pilasters.
 The graceful proportion and tasteful details contribute to the quality aesthetics of the house.
-The second floor has the traditional sliding capi2 windows with balustraded ventanillas.
+The second floor has the traditional sliding capiz windows with balustraded ventanillas.
 Above the windows is a series of transoms with traceries.
 The design is basically square in plan, broken only by the central portion of the facade on the second floor which juts out over the main entry.

 The house has 2 floors.
 It also has a very spacious surroundings evidenced by the coconuts, poultry and a grotto of Mother Mary.
 Perhaps, the spacious area indicates how wealthy and prominent the Pelaez are.

 Huge and rigid support pillars can be found at the ground floor of the house.
 They provide strong structural support to the second floor.
 Notable enough, the tiles used on the flooring gives an elegant view and one can imagine how marvelous could the view be in its early years.
 But as of the present, some tiles are no longer in good shape.
 The pillars on the second floor are said to be made of "Iron-Wood".

 There are 2 staircases made of a so-called "Balayong" materials that a person will encounter as he enters the second floor of the house.
 In totality, there are 3 staircases in the house.
 Aside from those mentioned, there is one staircase that can be found at the back of the house which, apparently, is in a bad condition already.
 After climbing up the sturdy and elegant 2 staircases, a person is welcomed with a shiny wooden floor which has a repetitive pattern of brown and dark brown.
 Then, as you continue your step and as you raise your head upward, one will find himself in awe of the elegant heirlooms left by the forefathers of the Pelaez kin.

 Though some of the photos no longer resides in the house, there are still some photos that remained.
 These photos are displayed in one corner of the house.
 Photos of Don Gregorio Pelaez Sr. solo and with his second wife Felipa Neri Pelaez in 1907, 1936 and 1957 during their 50th anniversary can be found preserved.
 One photo also displays the mother of Felipa, Concepcion V. Fortich.
 There is also one photo of the whole Pelaez kin during a gathering of the birthday anniversary of Don Gregorio Pelaez in year 1965.
 Of course, there is also a photo of the late vice president, Emmanuel N. Pelaez.
 Other photos that are being hung on the wall include certificates of recognition from various award-giving body who recognized the great contributions of the Pelaez.